Yonder

 Left: Supernova remnant Cassiopeia A. James Webb Space Telescope & NASA’s Chandra X-ray Observatory.
 Right: Ligia Bouton, "Searching for Sophia Brahe on Hven Island, Sweden (Type 1a supernova spectrum at peak brightness)".
 Digital image collage.
 20" x 30"/50.8cm x 76.2cm.

-Yonder offers a residency programme for artists, thinkers and scientists to develop new methods of inquiry that blur the boundaries between art and science.
+Yonder offers a residency programme for artists, thinkers, writers, and scientists to develop new methods of inquiry that blur the boundaries between art and science.
 We provide dedicated workspaces, ArtScience mentorship programs, and opportunities for public engagement.

 Yonder is interested in establishing collaborations with university departments, art institutions, and initiatives aligned with our vision.